RUFF TRANSLATING

 Group Classes and Special Events!

-Periodically offered for clients looking for something fun to do with their dogs, these classes give everyone a chance to learn new skills and build a stronger bond.
-Class themes could include therapy dog training, trick training, agility, scent work, etc. Rate of $25 to $35 per dog per class for ten to fifteen participants.
+Group Classes are periodically offered for clients looking for something fun to do with their dogs, these classes give everyone a chance to learn new skills and build a stronger bond.
+Class themes could include therapy dog training, trick training, agility, scent work, etc. Rate of $40-65 per dog per class for 3-5 dog teams.
 Sessions will run for 60 to 120 minutes, depending on the topic and structure of class.
+We announce classes via social media and our client portal email list!

 Annual Dance Recital!